gitpan/Evented-Object/README.md

 # Evented::Object

-**I doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.
+**I honestly doubt your objects have ever been this evented in your entire life.**
+This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.

 Evented::Object started as a basic class for registering event handlers and firing events.
 After many improvements throughout several projects, Evented::Object has become far more complex and quite featureful.

 Evented::Object supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.
 It provides several methods for convenience and simplicity.

+Evented::Object is now available on [CPAN](http://search.cpan.org/perldoc?Evented::Object).

 ## Introduction